danielsaatchi/EMIT/README.md

     ```

     ## Deep Learning SFID-classifier and experimental SFID-tags audio dataset
     This mechanical decoding section will be updated after the paper's publication and acceptance in the journal.
+Please follow above instructon for encoding and     then place the encoded folders with audio dataset in the Audio-classfier repository available at https://github.com/seth814/Audio-Classification or https://github.com/danielsaatchi/Audio-Classification
         ![image](https://github.com/user-attachments/assets/357a4ce7-c191-4d4e-aa7f-625bc0999864)
     EMIT on Guitars related to the "Audio Dataset" folder for air-medium.
         ![image](https://github.com/user-attachments/assets/6198cb7d-8c38-47e3-ae06-4a654a639933)